-With 400 vines planted around the winery – their estate vineyard is tiny; the first harvest from these vines was in 2019 – the fruit produces a separate bottling offered to wine club members.
+With 260 vines planted around the winery – their estate vineyard is tiny; the first harvest from these vines was in 2019 – the fruit produces a separate bottling offered to wine club members.
 These vines are all Zinfandel – cuttings taken from the family’s vineyard in Lake County.
-Honoring the tradition that still continues with mostly older vineyards in Calistoga (as well as in their own Burton Ranch Vineyard) – the vines will all be head pruned rather than trellised.
+Honoring the tradition that still continues with mostly older vineyards in Calistoga (as well as in their own Burton Ranch Vineyard) – the vines are all head pruned rather than trellised.

 They source grapes from a number of areas – their own vineyard in Lake County, neighboring Sonoma County and from 10+ growers in the Napa Valley from Coombsville to Calistoga.
 All their wines are single varietal other than the B.A.
 Red which is a blend.
 They make a wide diversity of wines including sparkling wine and a white and a red port-style wine.

 You won’t find any tasting notes for the wines provided from the winery – their philosophy is to let each person taste the wines and make their own decisions on preference, flavors aromas etc – rather than be influenced by provided notes.

 Brian Arden produces a sparkling wine off site from Pinot Noir and Chardonnay – the Kay Rosé – named in memory of Brian’s mother Sharon Kay Harlan.
 Part of the proceeds from the sales of this wine are donated towards cancer research.
 And they also produce a Riesling which stands out because of its bottle – they use the same smoky exterior looking glass that Grey Goose uses.
 Future vintages of this variety will be sourced from the Trefethen Vineyard in Oak Knoll.